swiftlang/swift-book/TSPL.docc/LanguageGuide/Distributed.md

 As we can see, an cross-actor call to an actor function caused an implicit `async` effect, while the same type of call to a `distributed func` caused an additional `throws` effect that needed to be handled with a `try`.
-Since the method `increment(by:)` itself is not declared throwing by itself, we know that the only way this method can fail, is by the underlying transport mechanism failing in sme way.
+Since the method `increment(by:)` itself is not declared throwing by itself, we know that the only way this method can fail, is by the underlying transport mechanism failing in some way.

 > Note: Exact transport semantics can vary between actor system implementations, so you should consult the
 > documentation of the `DistributedActorSystem` your actor is using to get a complete picture of its failure